SeraphV2/Grate-AIO-Bot/README.md

     -   Get random animal pictures with `cat` and `dog`.
 -   **RSS Feed Monitoring:**
     -   Automatically posts updates from your favorite RSS feeds directly into a Discord channel.
+-   **User Leveling**
+    -   Leveling system which gives members a role based on how much xp they have gained.
+    -   This can be used to give members an incentive to chat in the server and be rewarded with levcel based channels.
+-   **Custom Commands**
+    -   Create custom commands to have responses to messages.

 ## Installation